Biri language

-Biri, also known as Biria, Birri Gubba, Birigaba, Perembba and other variants, is an Australian Aboriginal language in an area between Mackay and Townsville of Queensland spoken by the Birri Gubba people.
-A grammar of Biri proper was written before the language was silenced.
-(Note: For an overview of the sociopolitical history of First Nations languages, see the Report of the Third National Indigenous Languages Survey (NILS3).)
-As of January 2020 some of the dialects have been undergoing a revival for some years.
+Biri is a language traditionally spoken in an area between Mackay and Townsville of Queensland by the Birri Gubba people.
+Several grammatical descriptions of Biri were written before the language was silenced, (Note: For an overview of the sociopolitical history of First Nations languages, see the Report of the Third National Indigenous Languages Survey (NILS3).) but has been undergoing revival by the community for some years.

-At least eight languages had been previously regarded as dialects of Biri.
-Recent research is finding that at least some of these languages, including Gangulu, Barada, Wirri and Garaynbal, have significant lexical, morphological and phonological differences to Biri, and as such should be considered distinct languages.
-All are covered in this article.
+At least eight distinct languages have been historically regarded as dialects of Biri.
+Recent research is finding that at least some of these varieties, such as Gangulu, Barada, Wirri and Garaynbal, have significant lexical, morphological and phonological differences to Biri, and as such should be considered distinct languages.